They don’t co-parent, they Counter-parent.

-Do not get involved with what the children are doing whilst they are with the narcissist parent.
+Do not get involved with what the children are doing while they are with the narcissistic parent.
 Just parent your own way when the children are with you.
 Minimise contact between yourself and the other parents, grey rock method.

-If your children need extra help see the doctor or phycologist, this also teaches children they are allowed to have feelings, it validated the children’s feelings, it lets them know no matter what they can reach out and be heard, they need reinforcement with this, as they’ll often feel unheard around the narcissist parent.
+If your children need extra help see the doctor or phycologist, this also teaches children.
+They are allowed to have feelings.
+It validates the children’s feelings.
+It lets them know no matter what they can reach out and be heard, they need reinforcement with this, as they’ll often feel unheard around the narcissist parent.

 If you need help ask for it, nothing wrong with asking and it’s the first step to a better you.

 Join me, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.

 Click the link below for the full online course to help you understand and overcome narcissistic abuse, with a link inside to free access for the hidden online support group, with advice and support from Elizabeth Shaw, alongside other survivors doing the course.